meet2410shah/Storemost-Warehouse-Management/README.md

 ### Setup Details
 After downloading the repository to setup the application in the localhost you need to follow the steps below in the same directory as your repository:
+Step 0: Make the filename from '.default.env' to '.env' to get the appropriate environment variables.

 Step 1: Download and install all the dependencies required for the project.
 `npm install`